system-logic/conducted-emissions-lab/README.md

 ## Original body of work

-Published in Russian, 2015–2019.
+Published in Russian, 2015–2019, two of them also in Springer translation.
 Everything in this project cites these by ID.

 Publisher typeset versions are not redistributed here — those rights sit with the journals.
 Links point to legally available copies.
 Patent texts are public documents and are included in full.